tobinapoli/linux-labs/lab-02-active-users/README.md

-This script shows active users from O.S.
+This script displays the currently logged-in users in the operating system.
-The main difference between w and who is that w shows more details in the output
+The main difference between w and who is that w provides more detailed session information.